Dev-devadath/TypePilot/README.md

 - **Multiple AI Model Support**: Choose between Gemini 2.5 Pro, GPT-4, Claude, or add your own custom model
 - **Custom Command Keyword**: Personalize your trigger keyword for AI assistance (default: "help:")
-- **User Authentication**: Secure login and registration system
-- **Free and Premium Plans**: Different subscription tiers with varying features
-- **Credits System**: Track and manage your usage with the built-in credits system
 - **Privacy-Focused**: API keys are stored only in your browser and never sent to our servers

 ## How It Works